-Note - In order to keep more than two hives, development consent is required.
+Note - Beekeepers are encouraged to increase and update their knowledge by attending training and/or belonging to a beekeeping association.
+In order to keep more than two hives, development consent is required.

-4. Wild Hives
+7. Wild Hives

 - a) Wild hives must be controlled.
 Any person having a wild hive on their property must consult NSW Agriculture for advice. - b) A wild hive is described as feral bees not in a domesticated situation and not kept within a bee frame or a beekeeper's box.